dwrensha/seer/README.md

 Seer considers any bytes read in through `::std::io::stdin()` as symbolic input.
 This means that once
-Seer finds an interesting input for your program, you can easily run exactly the same program compiled with plain rustc on that input.
+Seer finds an interesting input for your program, you can easily compile your program with plain rustc and run it that input.

 ## example: decode base64 given only an encoder